fork-commit-merge/fork-commit-merge/README.md

 - Pull the latest changes before starting work
 - Create a new branch for your changes
 - Keep your changes focused and small
+- Commit only the files you have changed, nothing else
 - Use meaningful commit messages to track changes

 ![line]